-I have a lot of passion for Girls und Panzer and it was a delight to re-review it after watching it with a friend who visited me from distant Norway.
-However, one point in my review was a bit dishonest; I praised the show for being multicultural, even though it’s actually just as homogenous as the country from which the series hails.
+I have a lot of passion for Girls und Panzer.
+Getting to re-review the anime after watching it with a friend who visited me from distant Norway was nothing short of delightful.
+However, one point in my review was dishonest; I praised the show for being multicultural, even though it’s actually just as homogenous as Japan itself.
 Allow me to explain…

-Girls und Panzer is a show wherein an underdog team of girls must start up a “tankery” team and compete in a tournament to prevent the closure of their school.
+Girls und Panzer is a show wherein an underdog team of girls must start up a “tankery” team to compete in a tournament that will prevent the closure of their school.
 The girls learn how to drive tanks and train hard in order to compete against teams from other schools, all of which are themed after different nations.
 And the word “themed” is deliberately chosen here.
-Unless Das Finale introduces new characters, the only person in the entire plot that is not Japanese is Klara, who transferred to Pravda Girls High School in time for Girls und Pander Der Film.
+Unless Das Finale introduces new characters, the only person in the entire plot that is not Japanese is Klara; who transferred to Pravda Girls High School in time for Girls und Pander Der Film.

 Well, in the world of Girls und Panzer, every school has its own battleship with an entire city on it.
 Japan has dozens of these ships and many of them have some historical reason for being themed after a certain culture.
 Anzio being founded by an Italian man who wanted to spread his culture to Japan is a good example.
 The tournament that the TV series is all about is a national one, so even though Ooarai is up against teams that use the tanks, army music, uniforms, language, and mannerisms of other countries, they are actually all Japanese girls just pretending to be multicultural.